Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach

 .

-The agreeableness and political attitude items are denoted as $X_i$ and $Y_i$, respectively, in Figure~\ref{fig:Figure_4}.
-To examine the effects of agreeableness on immigration attitudes, I construct a series of latent variables, WFX$_i$ and WFY$_i$, measured by agreeableness and political attitude items across the 2008, 2014, and 2020 waves.
-The undirected paths among WFX$_i$ and WFY$_i$ represent autoregressive (AR) effects, while the directed paths from WFX$_i$ to WFY$_i$ denote cross-lagged (CL) effects.
-The dashed lines from the latent variable $c_1$ to WFY$_1$ and WFY$_3$ indicate confounding paths identified by the 2SLW approach.
+The agreeableness and immigration-attitude items are denoted as $X_i$ and $Y_i$ in Figure~\ref{fig:Figure_4}.
+Latent within-person factors WFX$_i$ and WFY$_i$ are constructed for each wave.
+Undirected paths represent autoregressive effects, while directed paths represent cross-lagged effects.
+Dashed paths from latent factor $c_1$ to WFY$_1$ and WFY$_3$ indicate residual structure identified by the 2SLW procedure.

+The latent factor \(c_1\) captures residual covariance between WFY\(_1\) and WFY\(_3\).
+Importantly, we do not interpret \(c_1\) as a confirmed causal confounder.
+Rather, it serves as a diagnostic representation of unmeasured heterogeneity, model misspecification, or other latent structure.
+Incorporating \(c_1\) allows us to evaluate the robustness of cross-lagged estimates and assess whether the baseline specification omitted substantively relevant structure.
+The 2SLW procedure identifies statistically detectable residual dependence consistent with omitted structure; it does not distinguish between omitted causes, measurement artifacts, or dynamic misspecification.

+Table~\ref{tab:lm_wald_results} reports LM and Wald tests.
+Four parameters were flagged by the LM test, of which two are supported by the Wald test.
+The residual association between WFY$_1$ and WFY$_3$ shows the strongest statistical evidence and is incorporated into the improved model.

 Table~\ref{tab:lm_wald_results} presents the results of the LM and Wald tests.
 The LM test identified four parameters, of which only two were statistically significant according to the Wald test, as highlighted.
 Notably, the correlation between WFY$_1$ and WFY$_3$ yielded the largest $\chi^2$ value and the highest Wald test statistic, indicating strong statistical significance.
 These two parameters will be incorporated into the existing model.